Jean Parker Katz, 98, passed away peacefully at home Wednesday, January 8, 2020 after a long, full, and happy life.

 Visitation and funeral service will be held Sunday, 1:00 p.m. at Daly Funeral Home, 242 McClellan St., Schenectady.
 Interment to follow, in Vale Cemetery, Schenectady.

-To send flowers to the family of Jean Katz, please visit Tribute Store
+To plant a tree in memory of Jean Katz, please visit Tribute Store

 Looking for something you can't find?
 We make it easy to get the answers you need.
 We are available by phone or e-mail, or drop by the office in person.
 We are always here to help.
 Please feel free to contact us at anytime.